brenobaptista/blog/src/posts/creating-virtual-machines-using-qemu-kvm.md

 2. After installing Kali Linux, you can boot from disk if you remove both `-boot d` and `-cdrom kali-linux-2020.3-live-amd64.iso` flags from our command.

-3. You can create a bash script (don't forget to make it executable running `chmod +x script.sh` in your terminal) and use it every time you want to start the virtual machine.
+3. You can create a Bash script (don't forget to make it executable running `chmod +x script.sh` in your terminal) and use it every time you want to start the virtual machine.
 You can tweak this script to customize your virtual machine, for example adding more RAM or CPU cores.

 ```bash[class="line-numbers"]
 #!/bin/bash